sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - Chaining methods
 - Mixins

-## Asynchronous JavaScript
+## Web

-- What is Asynchronous ?
-- Ajax
-- What is an API ?
-- XMLHttpRequest
-- How the web works
+- How the web works?
   - Server
   - Client
   - Request
   - Response
+  - API
+  - REST Basics
+  - SOAP
+  - CORS

+### AJAX
+- What is AJAX?
-- Callback
+- XMLHttpRequest (XHR)
+- Calling an api using AJAX
-- Error Handling
+- Handling response

-  - Try catch
+### Asynchronous JavaScript

+- What is Asynchronous ?
 - Promise
   - Promise and Fetch API
-    - Cross Origin
     - Download progress
     - Abort
     - Consuming Promises
     - Chaining Promises
-    - Handling Rejected Promises
   - Asynchronous
     - The Event Loop
     - Create a Simple Promise